peeradonmoke2002/FRA502_LAB_6703/README.md

 ros2 run lab4 teleop_jog_key.py
 ```

-the output should be like this:
+The output should be like this:

 ```bash
 Control Your Robot Arm!